 The water was very calm.
 The ferry barely shook.

-The day light was already long at the north… the sunset was after 8pm!
-The northwest sky turned to vivid orange, and sun was slowly setting into the ocean.
-Another ferry was almost heading to the setting sun.
-I was holding my camera facing to the blowing wind.
-Seagulls flew across the ocean when the sunset.
 Nest morning, I was awakening by bright orange light… It was 5:30 in the morning.
 The first light painted the eastern sky.
 I jumped out my sleeping bag and grabbed my camera.
 I barely made it before fading out.

-However, soon after sunrise, the sun hid under the heavy clouds.
-It was overcast throughout the day and raining the following day.
 The ferry was slowly cruising via the Canadian Coast, and stopped in Ketchikan, Wrangell, Petersburg, and then finally arrived to Juneau on May 4.